AdamEssenmacher/MemoryToolkit.Maui/README.md

 <img src="https://github.com/AdamEssenmacher/MemoryToolkit.Maui/assets/8496021/6815c761-d5c6-4948-94ad-49bc446ba081" height="200">

 ## Fix leaks
 Once leaks have been detected, you can ask MemoryToolkit.Maui to apply an explicit teardown step when a view appears to be done.
 The V2 default uses MAUI's built-in `DisconnectHandlers()` path.
-If you also need to break managed references such as `BindingContext`, MAUI behaviors, `Content`, `ItemsSource`, gesture recognizers, formatted text spans, and `Parent`, opt into `Compartmentalize`.
+If you also need to break managed references such as `BindingContext`, MAUI behaviors, `Content`, `ItemsSource`, item templates, gesture recognizers, formatted text spans, and `Parent`, opt into `Compartmentalize`.

 ```xml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"